breatheco-de/knowledge-base/content/learning-with-4geeks.md

 - **Variety of Courses**: Explore diverse topics and choose the courses that align with your interests and career goals.
 - **Self-Paced Learning**: Freedom to progress at your own speed, ensuring that you thoroughly grasp the concepts before moving on to the next topic.
 - **Workshops**: Access to live workshops from industry experts every week (included with subscription)
-- **1-1 Mentorship**: Personalized support that provides you guidance and feedback tailored to your needs.
+- **1-1 Mentorship**: A truly game-changer!
+Picture this, you get to meet with experienced tech industry experts who will guide you through those tough concepts, assist you when you're feeling stuck, and help you level up your skills.
+These [sessions](https://4geeks.com/mentorships) are with real everyday developers who know their stuff and can answer all your burning questions.
+The best part?
+You have the flexibility to choose a time that suits your schedule perfectly.

-### 2) Bootcamps:
+### 2) Immersive Bootcamps:

 Bootcamps are focused on those seeking a premium experience and fast-paced career change!
-These comprehensive programs typically last 16 weeks, and they are designed to equip you with top-notch skills.
+These comprehensive programs typically last 18 weeks, and they are designed to equip you with top-notch skills.
 This experience includes everything offered in **open learning**, but with an added advantage: *no limitations*.
-Choose from specialized tracks like: [Full Stack Web Development](https://4geeksacademy.com/us/coding-bootcamps/part-time-full-stack-developer), [Software Engineering](https://4geeksacademy.com/us/coding-bootcamps/software-engineer-bootcamp), [Data Science Engineering](https://4geeksacademy.com/us/coding-bootcamps/data-science-engineer) and [Machine Learning and AI Engineering](https://4geeksacademy.com/us/coding-bootcamps/machine-learning-engineering).
+Choose from specialized tracks like: [Full Stack Web Development](https://4geeksacademy.com/us/coding-bootcamps/part-time-full-stack-developer), and [Data Science and ML](https://4geeksacademy.com/us/coding-bootcamps/datascience-machine-learning).

 But what do we really mean when we say that this premium experience has no limitations?
 Well, this package has: